 Design by Don Chadwick, 2009.

-Spark™ brings people together to spark conversation, ideas and imagination.
-Don Chadwick's design has a unique personality, lightness of scale and bright pops of color that bring energy, excitement and color to a space.
+The Spark® Stacking Side Chair brings people together to spark conversation, ideas and imagination.
+Don Chadwick's design has a unique personality, lightness of scale and bright pops of color that bring energy, excitement and color to spaces indoors and out.
 Made using an innovative co-injection molding process that delivers light, sturdy and easy-to-clean chairs.
 They are easy to pick up and move around, and most importantly, comfortable.
-The Spark™ Stacking Chair stacks up to 6 units high on the floor and 10 units high on the Spark™ dolly (available by special order).
-Wall-saver design, integral glides and stacking spacers protect finishes.
-Spark is GREENGUARD certified and tested and approved for use by individuals weighing up to 300 lbs.
-The Chair is waterproof, UV-protected, reinforced polypropylene approved for indoor or outdoor use.
-Also offered in Spark Stacking Chair with Seat Pad.

 Material(s): Integrally colored, textured, glass reinforced polypropylene